tloehr/rlgagent/README.md

 ---
 # Preface
-The purpose of the **RLGS** (Real Life Gaming System) is to realize games for **tactical sports** like paintball, airsoft, Nerf or Laser Tag.
+The purpose of the **RLGS** (Real Life Gaming System) is to organize games for **tactical sports** like paintball, airsoft, Nerf or Laser Tag.

-The RLGS concept consists of two basic elements: the [commander](https://github.com/tloehr/rlgcommander) and one or more agents (this project).
+The RLGS concept consists of two basic elements: the [commander](https://github.com/tloehr/rlgcommander) and one or more **agents** (this project).

 Agents can produce optical and acoustical signals and detect events (currently only the press of a button).
-They do **not know anything** about why they are flashing LEDs, sounding sirens or why somebody presses their buttons.
-They completely rely on the commander to tell them what to do.
-The commander is the only one who keeps track about the game situation.
+They do **not know anything** about the current game state.
+They are just doing as they are told by the commander.
+The commander is the only instanceto keep track about the game situation.

 The concept of an agent contains the following in- and output devices.

 - 5 light signals, colored in "white, red, yelllow, green, blue"
-- 4 Sirens
+- 4 Sirens (or relays)
 - a buzzer for local player feedback
 - 2 Buttons for player interaction (currently only 1 Button is used)
-- and a 20x4 Textdisplay
+- and a 20x4 [Hitachi HD44780](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) based text LCD.

 An agent **does not have to be fully equipped** with every device possible.
-Such an *complete* system, should not be necessary.
 Nevertheless, the software understands all signals, even if the addressed device is not connected.
 In this case the signal is accepted but ignored.

-#Installation
+# Installation
 The agent is written in Java and therefor available on nearly any platform.
 There are ready-made packages for Windows, Mac, Linux and Raspbian.
 The Raspbian version is only available as a service or demonized version.
-Linux versions are distributed via a package repository at flashheart.de.
+The Linux version is distributed via a package repository at flashheart.de.
 Refer to the [download page](https://www.flashheart.de/doku.php/de:downloads#linux) for more information.

 # Hard- and Software

-The Agent-Software usually runs on Raspberry Pi computers with several input and output devices connected to them.
+The Agent-Software usually runs on a Raspberry Pi computer with several input and output devices connected to them.
 Like LED stripes, sirens (switched by relay boards), push buttons, LCDs etc. But it is also possible to run them on a standard desktop computers (Mac, Windows, Desktop Linux).
 In this case, they start up with a graphical user interface to simulate the aforementioned devices on the screen or via the sound card.

 ![agent-gui](src/main/resources/docs/agent-gui.gif)